 Like most dog grooming products there are a lot of dog nail grinder brands on the market.

-I like this Dremel version found on Amazon, because it’s highly rated and works well.
+I like this Dremel version found on Amazon (paid link), because it’s highly rated and works well.

 The most important thing to note about grinders is you only want to take a bit of the nail off at a time – just like with clippers.